Your Guide to Pacemakers, Implantable Cardioverter Defibrillators (ICDs) & Bi-Ventricular Devices

 • Pacemakers are used to treat arrhythmias that cause the heart to beat too slowly, leading to symptoms like fatigue, fainting, or dizziness.

-• Bi-Ventricular devices are used to treat patients with heart failure whose hearts' chambers do not beat in sync.
+• Bi-Ventricular Devices are used to treat patients with heart failure whose hearts' chambers do not beat in sync.

 How is the Procedure Performed?